 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the exploration and development of its properties and to maintain flexible capital structure for its projects for the benefit of its stakeholders.
 In the management of capital, the Company includes the components of shareholders' equity.
-There were no changes in the Company's capital management approach during the period ended March 31, 2018.
+There were no changes in the Company's capital management approach during the period ended September 30, 2018.

 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may attempt to issue new shares or adjust the amount of cash and cash equivalents.
 Management reviews the capital structure on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
 The Company is not subject to externally imposed capital requirements.
-The Company does not expect its capital resources as of March 31, 2018 to be sufficient to cover its corporate operating costs and carry out exploration activities for the next twelve months.
-As such, the Company will seek to raise additional capital and believes it will be able to do so, but recognizes the uncertainty attached thereto.
+The Company did not expect its capital resources as of September 30, 2018 to be sufficient to cover its corporate operating costs and carry out exploration activities for the next twelve months.
+As such, the Company raised additional capital by way of equity financing subsequent to the period end (Note 16).